learn-co-curriculum/swift-protocolType-lab/README.md

 We have two types here. `Baby` and `Mom`.
 Neither perform any functionality right now, they both have an instance property called `name` of type `String`.

-Lets add some functionality to the `Mom` structure that will allow any instance of `Mom` to be able to feed a baby.
+Let's add some functionality to the `Mom` structure that will allow any instance of `Mom` to be able to feed a baby.

 ```swift
 class Mom {